-A. B., Petitioner ,
+A. B., Petitioner , ]

-v .]
-Docket No
+v . ] Docket No

 Commissioner of Internal Revenue, Respondent .

 Notice of Appeal

-ies taking the appeal) , appeal to the United States from the decision entered on), (stated).
+, . he appeal) , appeal to the United States Court of decision entered on ), on was entered.

+(s)

-(s) Counsel for Address:
+Counsel for

+Address:

-^{} See Rule 3(c) for permissible ways of identifying appellants.
+\ See Rule 3(c) for permissible ways of identifying appellants.